xazab/xazabcore-lib/docs/script.md

 ```

 ## Script Parsing and Identification
-`Script` has an easy interface to parse raw scripts from the network or dashd, and to extract useful information.
+`Script` has an easy interface to parse raw scripts from the network or xazabd, and to extract useful information.
 An illustrative example (for more options check the API reference)

 ```javascript
 var raw_script = Buffer.from('5221022df8750480ad5b26950b25c7ba79d3e37d75f640f8e5d9bcd5b150a0f85014da2103e3818b65bcc73a7d64064106a859cc1a5a728c4345ff0b641209fba0d90de6e921021f2f6e1e50cb6a953935c3601284925decd3fd21bc445712576873fb8c6ebc1853ae', 'hex');